WWW.RUNACROSSAMERICA.ORG

 * Link: Hunger, Poverty and Nutrition Policy: Hunger in the U.S.:Tufts University, Friedman School of Nutrition Science and Policy.
 In 1993, the House of Representatives voted to eliminate all its Select Committees, leading the way for the formation of the bi-partisan, non-profit Congressional Hunger Center (CHC).

-In 1990, in support of the Olympic Ideal, still training for international competition in two sports, Stephen M. Apatow cycled 6000 miles to open the first toll free hotline for the federal resource for drug and alcohol information (www.cycleacrossamerica.org).
+In 1990, as an athlete and coach training for international competition in two sports, Stephen M. Apatow, developed an interest in expanding from the elite arts and Olympic development program level to youth leadership and development.
+His first national project, Cycle Across America for Substance Abuse Prevention was coordinated with the National Clearinghouse for Drug and Alcohol Information and opened the first toll free hotline for the federal resource for drug and alcohol information.
 Today, this project is recognized as the largest touch outreach ever coordinated by the Office for Substance Abuse Prevention (now known as the Center for Substance Abuse Prevention), a branch of the U.S. Department of Health and Human Services.

 Humanitarian Resource Institute